Anan Wong

 Anan Wong (อานันท์ ว่อง; born 1 October 1998), nicknamed Yin (หยิ่น), is a Thai actor and model of Hong Kong descent.
-He is well known for his role in the television series En Of Love: Love Mechanics (2020).
+He is well known for his role in the television series En of Love: Love Mechanics (2020).

 Early life and education

 Anan was born on 1 October 1998.
+His Chinese name is Wong Lap Yin (wong4 lap6 jin4 (黃立賢)).
 His family consists of his father who is a native of Hong Kong, his Thai mother, an older sibling, and a grandmother who lives with them.

 He completed his secondary school at Sarasas Witaed Bangbon School.
 In 2021, Anan completed his bachelor's degree in Computer Engineering at Srinakharinwirot University (SWU), graduating with first class honors.

 Career

 Pre-acting career, Anan joined Srinakharinwirot University's Open House Project, providing future students with useful information about the university and their subject areas.
 During these school events, people took pictures of him and shared them in various social media platforms.
 After seeing his photos, he was then contacted by the manager of his former agency Rookie Thailand to do product reviews and modeling.

 Anan made an appearance in GMMTV's Jen Jud God Jig, where he was interviewed by the show's hosts, Jennie Panhan and Godji Tatchakorn.
 Anan made his acting debut with a leading role in the Thai BL (boys' love) mini series En of Love.
 En of Love was a project by Studio Wabi Sabi consisting of three stories.
 In March 2019, it was announced that he would be playing the role Vee, a 3rd year engineering student and the main protagonist in the 2nd story of En of Love, titled Love Mechanics.

 Even with 3.5 short episodes, this particular story and couple in En of Love received the most love from fans in Thailand, as well as internationally, gaining millions of views on Line TV and on YouTube.
 The last episode of Love Mechanics earned more than 1 million tweets, trending in many different countries, and number one worldwide.
 The success of the series along with the overflowing chemistry of the two lead actors launched the shipped couple called "YinWar", which is the combined name of Anan (Yin) with co-star Wanarat Ratsameerat (War).
 Despite their series having just a few episodes, this pair managed to become one of the most talked about in 2020, earning many endorsements, event and show appearances, and nominations in various award categories.

 Due to the popularity of YinWar and En Of Love: Love Mechanics, in October 2020, a full series called "Love Mechanics The Series" was announced to air in 2021 under Studio Wabi Sabi, which would consist of 16 episodes in total.
 In early 2021, Rookie Thailand announced that Love Mechanics will no longer be produced by Studio Wabi Sabi.
 In September 2021, WeTV revealed that Love Mechanics will be part of their 2022 lineup.
 This series would be a collaboration between Rookie Thailand and WeTV, and will be directed by Lit Samajarn.